cfchou/serverless-python-individually/README.md

 That way, this plugin can help to pack lambda functions with their own dependencies.

-# How?
+Moreover, thanks to [@docker-lambda](https://github.com/lambci/docker-lambda), it can pack platform-dependent binary packages too.
+More on that please read [How to install platform-dependent packages](#How-to-install-platform-dependent-packages).

+#How?

 Be sure that [virtualenv](https://pypi.python.org/pypi/virtualenv/) is installed.
 Otherwise,

-> pip install virtualenv
+`pip install virtualenv`

 Then,

-> npm install serverless-python-individually
+`npm install serverless-python-individually`

 Modify **serverless.yml**(use the directory above as an example):
 ```